awsdocs/amazon-route53-docs/doc_source/DNSLimitations.md

 **Maximum number of characters**
 The sum of the number of characters \(including spaces\) in all `Value` elements in a request cannot exceed 32,000 characters\.
 When the value of the `Action` element is `UPSERT`, each character in a `Value` element is counted twice\.

 ### Frequency of Amazon Route 53 API requests<a name="limits-api-requests-route-53"></a>

-**All requests**
+**All Amazon Route 53 API requests**
-Five requests per second per AWS account\.
+For the [Amazon Route 53 APIs](https://docs.aws.amazon.com/Route53/latest/APIReference/API_Operations_Amazon_Route_53.html) five requests per second per AWS account\.
 If you submit more than five requests per second, Amazon Route 53 returns an HTTP 400 error \(`Bad request`\)\.
 The response header also includes a `Code` element with a value of `Throttling` and a `Message` element with a value of `Rate exceeded`\.
 If your application exceeds this limit, we recommend that you implement exponential backoff for retries\.
 For more information, see [Error Retries and Exponential Backoff in AWS](https://docs.aws.amazon.com/general/latest/gr/api-retries.html) in the *Amazon Web Services General Reference*\.

 **`ChangeResourceRecordSets` requests**
 If Route 53 can't process a request before the next request arrives, it will reject subsequent requests for the same hosted zone and return an HTTP 400 error \(`Bad request`\)\.
 The response header also includes a `Code` element with a value of `PriorRequestNotComplete` and a `Message` element with a value of `The request was rejected because Route 53 was still processing a prior request.`

 **`CreateHealthCheck` requests**
 You can submit a maximum of 1,000 `CreateHealthCheck` requests in a 24\-hour period\.